Keep this Spanish red wine on your counter for easy refills — at the equivalent of under $8 a bottle

 Bright and a bit spritzy, this borders on a wine cocktail.
 But that’s not a fault — the full flavors of red berries and herbs carry it through to an invigorating finish.
 Organic.
 ABV: 13.9 percent.

 Imported by Winesellers, distributed by Winebow: Available in the District at Cairo Wine & Liquor, Calvert Woodley, Grand Cata (Shaw, Union Market), Rodman’s.
-Available in Maryland at Cielo Rojo in Takoma Park; Downtown Crown Wine and Beer in Gaithersburg; Friendship Wine & Liquor in Abingdon; Mom’s Organic Market in Rockville; Old Town Market in Kensington; Snider’s Super Foods in Silver Spring.
-Available in Virginia at Dominion Wine and Beer in Falls Church; Mom’s Organic Market (various locations).
+Available in Maryland at Cielo Rojo in Takoma Park, Downtown Crown Wine and Beer in Gaithersburg, Friendship Wine & Liquor in Abingdon, Mom’s Organic Market in Rockville, Old Town Market in Kensington, Snider’s Super Foods in Silver Spring.
+Available in Virginia at Dominion Wine and Beer in Falls Church, Mom’s Organic Market (various locations).

 Availability information is based on distributor records.
 Wines might not be in stock at every listed store and might be sold at additional stores.
 Prices are approximate.
 Check Winesearcher.com to verify availability, or ask a favorite wine store to order through a distributor.